Useful Information

 Treatment does not usually hurt although some techniques may be uncomfortable.
 Your practitioner will tell you what to expect, and will want you to let them know if you are in pain so they can modify their approach.
 Some people may experience discomfort after treatment, this is usually nothing to worry about and is a normal, healthy response to the treatment we are delivering.

 No, although some people are referred by GP’s specialists, health visitors or midwives, most of our patients are self referring.
-Some insurance companies require you to see or speak to your GP first.

-Yes.
-Please let us know if you are planning to claim on your insurance.
-We are registered with most healthcare insurers including AXA PPP and BUPA.
+Not all practitioners are registered with all healthcare insurers.
 We always recommend you speak to your insurer first before your first appointment, if you are planning to claim for your treatment.
 They will normally give you an authorisation number, please bring it with you to your appointment.

 Radlett - Monday 8am to 9pm, Tuesday 8am to 6pm, Wednesday 8am to 7pm, Thursday 8am to 6pm, Friday 8am to 6pm, Saturday 8am to 1pm.